Skip to main content

 4.6 Staff who take more than one month's leave without pay (excluding parental and sick leave without pay) will not be entitled to financial assistance for the sessions(s) in which leave without pay falls unless there are exceptional circumstances.

-4.7 An example of an exceptional circumstance would be where a staff member with more than five years’ service takes six months leave without pay for the express purpose of completing an award course which has a thesis component and is directly related to the staff member's job.
+4.7 An example of an exceptional circumstance would be where a staff member with more than 5 years’ service takes 6 months leave without pay for the express purpose of completing an award course which has a thesis component and is directly related to the staff member's job.
 The mutual benefits to UTS and the staff member would be significant enough to warrant financial support.

 How to apply for financial assistance

-4.8 Staff should apply for financial assistance and have their courses approved before commencing a course.
+4.8 Staff should apply for financial assistance and have their course approved before starting the course.
 Approval needs to be obtained at the start of each session.
-Staff new to UTS should have their courses approved for financial assistance as soon as possible after commencing employment.
+Staff new to UTS should have their course approved for financial assistance as soon as possible after starting employment.

-4.9 Once formal approval is granted, reimbursement of fees can be claimed on successful completion of the session and sponsorship for higher degrees by research confirmed prior to enrolment.
+4.9 Once formal approval is granted, reimbursement of fees can be claimed on successful completion of the session and sponsorship for graduate research courses confirmed before enrolment.

 Reimbursement and sponsorship of fees

-4.10 Staff (other than those being sponsored to undertake higher degrees by research) will be able to claim their entitlement to financial assistance on the successful completion of the session.
-Tax may or may not be payable depending on the circumstances (refer Financial assistance for staff to undertake further study (PDF)), which outlines the conditions under which tax is payable).
+4.10 Staff (other than those being sponsored to undertake graduate research courses) will be able to claim their entitlement to financial assistance on the successful completion of the session.
+Tax may or may not be payable depending on the circumstances.

 4.11 Assistance will be paid at the end of each session regardless of whether the staff member chooses to pay the HECS up front or defer payment.
 Staff undertaking full-year subjects may be reimbursed at the end of the session subject to the appropriate grading or satisfactory progress report being sighted.
-Sponsored staff undertaking higher degrees by research will not be invoiced for this portion of their fees.
+Sponsored staff undertaking graduate research courses will not be invoiced for this portion of their fees.

-5.1 Policy owner: The Executive Director, People and Culture is responsible for enforcement of and compliance with this policy, ensuring that its principles and statements are observed.
-Authority to approve continued sponsorship of higher degrees by research beyond the maximum period of candidature rests with the Executive Director, People and Culture.
+5.1 Policy owner and contact: The Executive Director, People and Culture is responsible for enforcement of and compliance with this policy, ensuring that its principles and statements are observed.
+The Executive Director, People and Culture is also responsible for approving continued sponsorship of graduate research beyond the maximum period of candidature.

-5.2 Others: Deans and directors (or equivalent) approve financial assistance for eligible staff on the recommendation of the supervisor/manager of the staff member's work area.
+5.2 Implementation and governance roles: Deans and directors (or equivalent) approve financial assistance for eligible staff on the recommendation of the supervisor of the staff member's work area.

 Supervisors are responsible for: